Skip to main content Skip to footer

 • National Autistic Society Autism Diagnosis Advice Hub - link to website.

-Making Changes Together, now known as MCT Durham PCF, are Durham’s official Parent Carer Forum and a group of parent carers volunteers who work with professionals to influence and improve services to children and young people (0-25 years) with special educational needs and disabilities within the Durham local authority area.
+Making Changes Together Parent Carer Forum, now known as MCT Durham PCF, are Durham’s official Parent Carer Forum.
+They are an experienced group of parent carers volunteers who work with families and professionals to influence and improve services to children and young people (0-25 years) with special educational needs and disabilities within the Durham local authority area.

 Their website is full of useful local information and links to resources to support children, young people with special educational needs and disabilities and their families.